chefwork24/chefwork24/README.md

 # 💫 About Me:
-I'm a student at IIT Madras <br>Passionate about machine learning and robotics an in general data  improve the grammar
+I'm a student at IIT Madras <br>Passionate about machine learning and robotics and other cool stuff.

 ## 🌐 Socials: